Dell-Networking/ansible-dellos-docs/source/roles.rst

 VLAN role
 ---------

-The `dellos-vlan <https://galaxy.ansible.com/Dell-Networking/dellos-vlan/>`_ role facilitates configuring virtual LAN (VLAN) attributes.
+The `dellos-vlan <https://galaxy.ansible.com/Dell-Networking/dellos-vlan/>`_ role facilitates configuring virtual local area network (VLAN) attributes.
 This role supports the creation and deletion of a VLAN and its member ports.

 Abstracted for ``OS6`` ``OS9`` ``OS10``